31 X 1883, Warszawa/Warsaw –

 A composition in Jacob Maliniak’s handwriting.
 From the collection of Oslo Jewish Museum

-Jacob „Jac” Maliniak studied at the conservatory of music in Warsaw but had to flee to Norway.
-He worked for many years as bandmaster at the restaurant Palmehaven in Trondheim.
+Jacob “Jac” Maliniak was a student of music at the Warsaw Conservatory but had to escape to Norway.
+He worked for many years as an orchestra conductor at the Palmehaven restaurant in Trondheim.

-Jacob „Jac” Maliniak, son of Anna and Benjamin, was born in Warsaw, Poland.
-He studied at the Conservatory of Music in his hometown as a violinist and conductor.
-In 1909 he married Mathilde Halpern, and they had a daughter.
-In Warsaw he played in a symphony orchestra, where Edvard Grieg was a guest conductor.
-Jac also had intense discussions with Arnold Schönberg, the founder of the revolutionary twelve-tone scale, regarding the arrangement of compositions and orchestration.
+Jacob “Jac” Maliniak, son of Anna and Benjamin Maliniak, was born in Warsaw in 1883.
+He received his training as a violinist and conductor at the Warsaw Conservatory.
+In 1909, he married Mathilde Halpern, and they had a daughter.
+He was a member of the symphony orchestra in Warsaw, where Edvard Grieg was guest conductor.
+Jacob Maliniak had heated discussions with Arnold Schönberg, founder of the revolutionary twelve-tone scale, regarding the arrangement of compositions and orchestration.

-On 6 October 1942, the occupying power declared a state of emergency in the Trondheim region.
-Jewish men were arrested, women and children were thrown out of their homes and gathered in two apartments.
-On 26 November, the arrested were sent by train to Oslo and imprisoned in Bredtveit prison.
+On 6 October 1942, the German occupying power declared martial law in the Trondheim region.
+All Jewish men were arrested, and Jewish women and children were evicted from their homes and gathered in two apartments.
+On 26 November they were arrested and sent by train to Oslo and detained at Bredtveit Prison.
 Jacob and Mathilde Maliniak were two of the 158 Jews from Norway who were deported on the ship MS Gotenland on 25 February 1943.
-When they arrived in Auschwitz, Jacob and Mathilde were sent straight to the gas chamber and killed.
-Their daughter Maryla succeeded in getting to Sweden after a dramatic escape.
+On their arrival at Auschwitz-Birkenau, they were both sent directly to the gas chamber and killed.
+Their daughter Maryla managed to reach Sweden after a dramatic escape.
 Like her father, she became a professional musician.
 She also had her own orchestra.